ivangfr/springboot-kong-plugins/README.md

 ### Import users with script

-- In a new terminal, inside `/springboot-kong` root folder run
+In a new terminal, inside `springboot-kong` root folder run
 ```
 ./import-openldap-users.sh
 ```